SelectEvents setting should respect filters by default

 Put simply, except in the case of precisely one path and precisely one output module, the "default" behavior is difficult or impossible to discern.

-#6 Updated by Adam Lyon almost 4 years ago
+#6 Updated by Adam Lyon about 4 years ago

 Like Mu2e, g-2 likes the current behavior.
 I see your rationale for your feature request and your desire to make the system more resistant to mistakes.
 But I think this change makes the system harder to understand and would lead to new and perhaps more subtle mistakes.